 As mentioned above, games are the best way to start improving AFL kicking skills.
 In teaching kids to kick an AFL footy, Kick-to-kick is the most basic of all the games.
 But, you can easily add some extra rules or incentives to this game.
 To make it a bit more fun.

 For example, you could say that, for every 10 straight kicks that got to the target, without hitting the ground, they get a prize.
 For example, an AFL collector card, or special treat after dinner that night.

 Also, you can add some running elements after each kick, to increase fitness and make it more interesting.

 Kicking at goal is always fun (no matter how old you are).
 Plus, it’s a great way to develop kicking technique.
 Also, it helps to make your child feel confident and comfortable when kicking for goal in a game (something that some of the pros still need help with 🙂

 You can turn this into a simple drill that helps replicate a real game by adding some pressure and making them kick for goal on the run.

 Kicking at Goal Drill

-  - Depending on how old your child is and how far the can kick, start a reasonable amount of distance away from the goal on a 45 degree angle.
+- Depending on how old your child is and how far they can kick; start a reasonable amount of distance away from the goal; on a 45 degree angle.
 Your child should be 25-30 metres further out in the centre of the ground.

 - Kick the ball to your child so they can attempt a mark